-2. Using a text editor and the information provided, create the key file %GEMSTONE%\sys\qemstone.key.
+- 2. Using a text editor, create the key file %GEMSTONE%\sys\gemstone.key. - 3.
+GemStone keys are provided in text email.
+Paste the contents of this email into the keyfile and save.

 Verify TCP/IP

 To run GemStone, TCP/IP networking software must be functioning, even if your machine is not connected to a network.